ByteTrix/Media-Player-Scrobbler-for-Simkl/docs/usage.md

 # 🎮 Usage Guide

-This guide covers the various ways to use Simkl Scrobbler.
+This guide covers the various ways to use Media Player Scrobbler for SIMKL.

 ## 📋 Basic Commands